tomas6446/os-project/README.md

-# Virtual Machine Project
+# Os project

 ## Overview
 This project is implementation of Virtual Machine (VM) in Java.
-It demonstrates the core concepts of how a VM operates, including the execution of instructions, handling of registers, memory management, and interaction with external devices.

 ## Memory Management and Paging Mechanism